It's a silhouette behind a blur, of a love we used to share.

 To this day, our secret diary lies beneath the ground.

 But I know it's her, coming back to haunt us,

-I hated her then, but now, that hate has turned to both fright and sorrow.
+That hate has turned to both fright and sorrow.

 Because right there on the twinges of my conscience,

 She approaches us, legs unmoving,

 He still does not see her.
 But I do.

 It's a silhouette behind a blur

 - TC Neville Senior, Author & Poet